Kevin Alves

-Kevin Alves (born October 19, 1991) is a Brazilian Canadian figure skater and actor.
+Kevin Alves (born October 19, 1991) is a Canadian-Brazilian actor and former figure skater.
 He competed in the free skate at five ISU Championships.
 He is the first male skater to represent Brazil at an ISU Championship (2008 Four Continents) and the first Brazilian skater to appear in any discipline at the World Junior Championships (2008).
+As an actor, Alves currently stars in the Showtime series Yellowjackets (2021–present).

 Personal life

 Alves was born on October 19, 1991, in Toronto and raised in Newmarket, Ontario.
 His mother is from Brazil and his father is from Portugal.
+In 2025, it was revealed that Alves was dating his Yellowjackets costar Alexa Barajas.